 With the arrival of the spring thaw and the anticipated rainy season, basement waterproofing becomes a primary concern for Toronto homeowners once again.
 Even if you’ve never experienced the unpleasantness of flooding, many homes have perpetually wet basements as a result of:

 So how do you know whether your basement needs professional attention?
 Here are X signs to watch out for:

-“Bowed” foundation walls can usually only be seen from inside the basement, unless your home is on a split-level and has a walk-out from the basement.
+“Bowed” foundation walls can usually only be seen from inside the basement unless your home is on a split-level and has a walk-out from the basement.
 Often, the first time you’ll notice them is if you actually look for the problem, or if you strip them down before painting or renovating.

-Bowing is most often caused by the inward pressure of soil around the home, which increase in weight due to the presence of water from heavy rains, poor drainage or inadequate grading.
+Bowing is most often caused by the inward pressure of soil around the home, which increases in weight due to the presence of water from heavy rains, poor drainage or inadequate grading.
 As the water content builds up in the soil it increases the pressure, to the point that your basement walls can possibly collapse if you don’t rectify the problem by repairing the walls and performing quality basement waterproofing.

 Cracking and Chipping

 Cracked walls may accompany bowing, or they may simply be a sign that the soil around your foundations is unsettled and shifting.
 The movement results in the appearance of cracks and if you have a finished basement, you may find chips of paint and plaster falling off as the damage spreads.

 Apart from the appearance, minor cracks in the walls aren’t themselves too much of a problem, but if you have water in the earth surrounding the foundation the cracks can provide a way to get into the home.
 Comprehensive basement waterproofing will not only increase your home’s resale value but will prevent this, although you’ll also need to resolve the original problem to prevent the cracks from returning.